CTE-KNL User's Guide

 File Systems ↩

 IMPORTANT: It is your responsibility as a user of our facilities to backup all your critical data.
-We only guarantee a daily backup of user data under /gpfs/home and a backup every two months for /gpfs/projects.
+We only guarantee a daily backup of user data under /gpfs/home.
+Any other backup should only be done exceptionally under demand of the interested user.

 Each user has several areas of disk space for storing files.
 These areas may have size or time limits, please read carefully all this section to know about the policy of usage of each of these filesystems.
 There are 3 different types of storage available inside a node: